costs-to-expect/api/README.md

 * Copy the `.env.example` file and name the copy `.env`, set your environment settings
 * `composer install`
+* `docker-compose exec app php artisan key:generate`
 * `docker-compose exec app php artisan migrate`
 * `docker-compose exec app php artisan passport:install`
-* Run an OPTIONS request on `http://api.local/v1/resource_types`, you should see a nice OPTIONS request, alternatively a GET request to `http://api.local/v1` will show all the routes.
+* Run an OPTIONS request on `http://[your.domail.local]/v1/resource_types`, you should see a nice OPTIONS request, alternatively a GET request to `http://[your.domail.local]/v1` will show all the routes.
-* You can add a development user by POSTing to `http://api.local/v1/auth/register` and then get a bearer by POSTing to `http://api.local/v1/auth/login` - you will need a bearer for all the routes that require authentication.
+* You can add a development user by POSTing to `http://[your.domail.local]/v1/auth/register` and then get a bearer by POSTing to `http://[your.domail.local]/v1/auth/login` - you will need a bearer for all the routes that require authentication.

 ## Responses